Looking At Lonnie Frisbee: A Real Jesus Freak?

 As for the canon of Scripture being closed?
 Sorry, Dave, it most certainly is and only those who want to cast off that restraint and be open for whatever “comes through” in these last days will see Frisbee as any kind of credible or actual parallel to a biblical prophet.

-InPlainsite.org Note: Many cessationists say that the evidence demands the view that the New Testament prophetic gift ceased its operation very early in the history of the church.
+InPlainsite.org Note: Many cessationists say that the evidence demands the view that the New Testament gifts came to a end very early in the history of the church.
 That although no one single argument alone demonstrates this, the combined weight of the total evidence decisively points to this conclusion.
 They add that the Body Of Christ should soundly reject any and all claims to prophecy and other ‘sign gifts’.
 However The ‘evidence’ presented from Scripture itself is far from convincing and none of the quoted verses proves their case.
 On the other hand the flamboyant claims of the Charismatics are beyond tolerance and have succeeded in leading Christians to seek the ‘gifts’ rather than the ‘Giver’ and has already done untold harm to the people of God.
 See Cessationism

 One final concerning statement by DiSabatino: “I think if you met Lonnie, you’d have probably seen a very attractive part of Christianity, one that allowed a wide berth for humanness.”